 Magdalena Wilczek is a passionate mountaineer and summit enthusiast.
 Born in Katowice, the famous ancestral home of many Polish alpinists, she started her mountain adventures as a child.
 Her passion for mountains and wanderlust has taken her to almost all mountain massifs of the world: Pamir, Karakorum, Himalayas, the Andes, Atlas, Alaska, Caucasus, without forgetting the Alps, Pyrenees, or native Tatras.
-During her travels, she has climbed many four-, five- and six-thousand-meter peaks, including "classics" such as Matterhorn, Mont Blanc, Elbrus, Djebel Toubkal, Mount Kenya, Kilimanjaro, Denali, and Aconcagua.
-In 2016, she climbed her first seven-thousand-meter peak, Pik Korzhenevskaya (7105m), followed in 2016 with Ama Dablam (6814m) in Nepal, her first tour with SummitClimb, and in 2018 she successfully led our group up Pik Lenin (7134m).
+During her travels, she has climbed numerous four-, five- and six-thousand-meter peaks, including "classics", such as Matterhorn, Mont Blanc, Elbrus, Djebel Toubkal, Mount Kenya, Kilimanjaro, Denali, Aconcagua, Ama Dablam...
+Very much at ease on seven-thousanders, she often leads our expeditions to Tian Shan and Pamir where she climbed Pik Korzhenevskaya (7105m), and Pik Lenin (7134m) multiple times.
 Magdalena has worked as a consultant and manager in the aviation industry and her organizational skills are valuable to our mountain tours and company.
 Extensive experience in numerous sports disciplines, from swimming, wreck, and ice diving to skydiving, tennis, climbing, skiing and high altitude mountaineering make her an all-rounder in sports.
 She speaks languages like sports: Polish, German, English, French Spanish (all fluent), good knowledge of Russian and Mandarin.
-As an active mother, Magdalena supports the women's presence in mountains, often together with her two daughters.
+As an active mother, Magdalena supports women's presence in mountains, often together with her two daughters.

 Oscar Cadiach Oscar Cadiach is a legend in high-altitude mountaineering.
 He has climbed all the 14 peaks above 8000m height without supplementary oxygen.
 Many of his climbs were along new routes and he has accomplished the first ascent of Broad Peak Central from China.
 Cadiach was born in 1952 in Barcelona and grew up in Tarragona.
 Since 2016 he has been working for SummitClimb and led our team to the top of Broad Peak in 2017.
 Oscar always has a smile on his face and has a very laid-back personality despite his fame.